 About the Author

-Bruce Kennedy is Vice President of Provider Development for MobileSmith Health.
+Bruce Kennedy is Vice President of Marketing, Public Relations and Customer Success at MobileSmith Health.
 A healthcare marketing strategist with more than 20 years’ experience in multiple care delivery environments, including surgical patient safety and quality and digital hospital product development, Kennedy leads MobileSmith Health’s expansion of new and existing hospital client and project growth as well as oversees client success operations and client application utilization.